elixir-nx/xla/README.md

 #### Clang

-You may have issues with newer and older versions of Clang.
 XLA builds are known to work with Clang 18.
-If your system uses a different GCC version, you can install the specific one and tell Bazel to use it with `export CC=/path/to/clang-{version}` where version is the Clang version you installed.
+On macOS clang comes as part of Xcode SDK and the version may be older, though for macOS we have precompiled archives, so you most likely don't need to worry about it.

 #### Python and asdf